teach-afp/www/input/lecture2.md

   always_disc = mapT to_zero square_disc
   ```
-* Exercise: write `mapS` as a derived operation
+* Exercise: write `mapS` as a derived operation!

 ## Implementation: shallow embedding

-We will model signals as Haskell functions of time `Time -> a`
+We will model signals as Haskell functions of time `Time -> a`.
 ```haskell
 type Time = Double
 newtype Signal a = Sig {unSig :: Time -> a}